History

 The Brotherhood Culminum Magister wishes to point out that the demand for a certain number of trophies does not imply a hunting valuation, but the demonstration of passion for the mountain and the interest in knowing the different hunts offered by the different mountain systems.
 The Fellowship Culminum Magister values the hunting area more than the species you get.

-The candidates admitted by the Board of Directors receive a diploma that accredits them as members of the Culminum Magister and a silver pin with the reproduction of the sculpture of the falcon, emblem of the Fellowship.
+The candidates proposed by the Board of Directors and approved by the Jury receive a diploma that accredits them as members of the Culminum Magister and a silver pin with the reproduction of the sculpture of the falcon, emblem of the Fellowship.
 Joining the Cofradia is a public recognition of his merits as a mountain hunter with an ethical career and, in addition, makes his candidacy for the Culminum Magister Award a lifetime one.

 The Board of Directors with the Jury, appoints annually from among the fellows, the one that, in their opinion, is worthy of the Culminum Magister Award, for which it is based on the hunting trajectory, the wide and contrasted experience in mountain hunting, the literary or artistic work, the contributions to the world of hunting and the difficulty of the trophies obtained.
 The Award consists of a diploma and a bronze sculpture by the artist Chiqui Díaz representing a falcon, symbol of the hunter in nature.
 The Culminum Magister Awards pin is gold.